pradyun/JSON.minify/PORTING.md

 # Porting to other languages
-As can be seen by comparing the [PHP port][1], the spirit is to implement the same (as as close as possible) algorithm as in the original JS code, until we're more sure the algorithm is either solid (bug free) or perhaps we decide on a better universal algorithm.
+As can be seen by comparing the [PHP port][php-port], the spirit is to implement the same (as as close as possible) algorithm as in the original JS code, until we're more sure the algorithm is either solid (bug free) or perhaps we decide on a better universal algorithm.

 But the more similar the code algorithm implementations are, the easier it will be to maintain the various ports if changes must occur.